wuyang1002431655/tango_with_django_19/manuscript/chapter-deployment.md

 PythonAnywhere dashboard, click the *Web* tab and choose the subdomain hosting your application from the list on the left.

 Underneath the *Static files* header, perform the following.

-1. Click `Enter URL` and enter `/static/admin`, followed by return.
+Click the `Enter path` text.
+Set this to:

+{lang="python",linenos=off}
+	/home/<username>/.virtualenvs/rango/lib/<python-version>/site-packages/django/contrib/admin/static/admin

-2. Click the corresponding `Enter path` text.
-Set this to `/home/<username>/.virtualenvs/rango/lib/<python-version>/site-packages/django/contrib/admin/static/admin`, where `<username>` should be replaced with your PythonAnywhere username. `<python-version>` should also be replaced with `2.7`, `3.3`, etc, depending on which one you selected.
+where `<username>` should be replaced with your PythonAnywhere username. `<python-version>` should also be replaced with `2.7`, `3.3`, etc, depending on which one you selected.
 You may also need to change `rango` if this is not the name of your application's virtual environment.
 Remember to hit return to confirm the path.
+Then click `Enter URL` and enter `/static/admin`, followed by return.

-3. Repeat the two steps above for the URL `/static/` and path `/home/<username>/<path-to>/tango_with_django_project/static`, with the path setting pointing to the `static` directory of your web application.
+Repeat the two steps above for the URL `/static/` and path `/home/<username>/<path-to>/tango_with_django_project/static`,  with the path setting pointing to the `static` directory of your web application.

 With these changes saved, reload your web application by clicking the *Reload* button at the top of the page.
 Don't forget about potential